 The more of these signs and symptoms you display, and the more frequently and seriously you do so, the more likely it is that you’re a procrastinator, and the more severe your procrastination likely is.

-Note: These signs and symptoms are adapted from two psychological questionnaires that are used to assess people’s procrastination (the Tuckman Procrastination Scale and the Screening version of the General Procrastination Scale).
+Note: These signs and symptoms are adapted from several psychological questionnaires that are used to assess people’s procrastination (the Tuckman Procrastination Scale, the General Procrastination Scale, the Pure Procrastination Scale, and the Irrational Procrastination Scale).

 Key features of procrastination